ayo-dan/open_project_vibe/README.md

 Deploy using the Netlify CLI or connect the repository through the Netlify web UI.
 The FastAPI API is not automatically deployed—convert it to serverless functions or host it separately if you need API access in production.
-A simple function in `netlify/functions/api.py` that adapts `api/server.py` might look like this:
+This repository ships with a minimal adapter at `netlify/functions/api.py`:

 ```python
 from mangum import Mangum